Skip to main content

 1. Make a point to visit the Rijksmuseum

-See many of the world-famous Dutch masterpieces in one place at this enormous national museum.
+See many of the world-famous Dutch masterpieces in one place at the enormous Rijksmuseum.

 Insider tip: This museum is incredibly popular, and tickets often sell out well in advance.
 Pre-booking a small-group tour is wise for first-time visitors who want to see the highlights without getting lost.